1 spot left

 We see repeatedly that candidates who understand these expectations early approach the job search with far less anxiety and far better results.

-Required Training & Certificates (STCW, ENG1 Explained)
+Required Yacht Training & Certificates (STCW, ENG1 Explained)

 Before you can legally work on most yachts, you must complete mandatory safety training and pass a seafarer medical.
 These requirements are industry standards and are not optional.